 He believed such community service required a strong editorial page.
 Anstaett received numerous editorial writing awards, garnering four first place awards in the 10,000 and under circulation category of the William Allen White Editorial Excellence competition sponsored by the Inland Newspaper Association in 1987, 1992, 1999 and 2002, the last three while he was publisher of the Newton Kansan.
 In 1992, he also won the sweepstakes award, a citation presented to the newspaper judged best that year among all Inland member newspapers in editorial writing.

 After going almost full circle and returning to the Topeka Capital-Journal as editorial page editor in 2003, he was chosen to lead the Kansas Press Association as executive director, where he served from January 2004 until August of 2018.
-He now serves as a consultant and lobbyist for the association.
+He continued to serve as a consultant and lobbyist for the association for a few years.

 In 2015, he was named "Leader of the Year" in community journalism by the Huck Boyd Center for Community Media at K-State.